Icelandic Christmas folklore: Yule Lads

-The Yule Lads (sometimes named Yuletide-lads or Yulemen) are the sons of Grýla and Leppalúði.
+The Yule Lads (sometimes known as Yuletide-lads or Yulemen) are the sons of Grýla and Leppalúði.
 They are a group of 13 mischievous pranksters who steal from or otherwise harass the population.
-All have descriptive names that generally convey their favourite way of causing mischief.
-They arrive one by one over the final 13 nights leading up to Christmas (Yule).
-They leave small gifts in shoes that children place on window sills, but if the child has been disobedient, they leave a rotten potato in the shoe instead.
+Each has a descriptive name to convey their favourite way of causing mischief.
+They arrive one by one over the thirteen nights leading up to Christmas or Yule.
+They leave small gifts in shoes that children place on window sills, although a disobedient child will instead find a rotten potato in their shoe.

+Much like their mother, the Yule Lads were originally portrayed by the Icelandic folklorist Jón Árnason not as gift-givers but as kidnappers of children who misbehaved during the Christmas season, along with their usual prankster activities.

-In modern times the Yule Lads have also been depicted in a more benevolent role<ref name comparable to Santa Claus and other related figures.
-They are generally portrayed wearing late-medieval Icelandic clothing, but are sometimes shown in the costume traditionally worn by Santa Claus, especially at children's events.
+In modern times, the Yule Lads have also been depicted in a more benevolent role comparable to Santa Claus and other related figures.
+They are generally portrayed wearing late-medieval Icelandic clothing but are sometimes shown in the costume traditionally worn by Santa Claus, especially at children's events.